julia-sand/swift_equilibrium/README.md

 ```
 python src/viz/cost_v_time.py
 ```
-Custom plots can be made by editing the functions within these files.
+Custom plots can be made by editing the functions within these files to include different method/file names.
-For other plots, please check the docstrings in files in the src/viz folder.
+For other plots, please check the documentation found in the files in the src/viz folder.